cmustudent/tswd-portfolio-templates/critique-by-design.md

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
 When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._

+## References
+_List any references you used here._

+## AI acknowledgements
+_If you used AI to help you complete this assignment (within the parameters of the instruction guidelines), detail your use of AI for this assignment here._